core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The counter signature is not computed and therefore not included in the message, which deviates from {{compression}}.
 The payload of the OSCORE message thus terminates with the encoded ciphertext of the COSE object, just as in {{RFC8613}}.

-Note that, just as in group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the Sender Sequence Number, see {{pairwise-seqno}}.
+Note that, just as in the group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the Sender Sequence Number, see {{pairwise-seqno}}.

 ## Verifying the Request {#sec-pairwise-verify-req}